ISO 9660: Other extensions

 Most implementations that create TRANS.TBL files put a single space between the file type and ISO 9660 name and some arbitrary number of tabs between the ISO 9660 filename and the extended filename.

 Native support for using TRANS.TBL still exists in many ISO 9660 implementations, particularly those related to Unix.
 However, it has long since been superseded by other extensions, and modern utilities that create ISO 9660 images either cannot create TRANS.TBL files at all, or no longer create them unless explicitly requested by the user.
 Since a TRANS.TBL file has no special identification other than its name, it can also be created separately and included in the directory before filesystem creation.

 The ISO 13490 standard is an extension to the ISO 9660 format that adds support for multiple sessions on a disc.
 Since ISO 9660 is by design a read-only, pre-mastered file system, all the data has to be written in one go or "session" to the medium.
 Once written, there is no provision for altering the stored content.
 ISO 13490 was created to allow adding more files to a writeable disc such as CD-R in multiple sessions.

-JIS X 0606:1998, also known as ISO 9660:1999, is a Japanese Industrial Standard draft created by the Japanese National Body (JTC1 N4222) in order to make some improvements and remove some limitations from the original ISO 9660 standard.
-This draft was submitted in 1998, but it has not been ratified as an ISO standard yet.
-Some of its changes includes the removal of some restrictions imposed by the original standard by extending the maximum file name length to 207 characters, removing the eight-level maximum directory nesting limit, and removing the special meaning of the dot character in filenames.
-Some operating systems allow these relaxations as well when reading optical discs.
-Several disc authoring tools (such as Nero Burning ROM, mkisofs and ImgBurn) support a so-called "ISO 9660:1999" mode (sometimes called "ISO 9660 v2" or "ISO 9660 Level 4" mode) that removes restrictions following the guidelines in the ISO 9660:1999 draft.

 The ISO 13346/ECMA-167 standard was designed in conjunction to the ISO 13490 standard.
 This new format addresses most of the shortcomings of ISO 9660, and a subset of it evolved into the Universal Disk Format (UDF), which was adopted for DVDs.
 The volume descriptor table retains the ISO9660 layout, but the identifier has been updated.